 The bankruptcy code is designed to treat debtors and creditors fairly.
 Most debts are classified as either unsecured or secured.
 This means if you have credit card debt, personal loans or other outstanding debt, you have to include them all in your filling since they are all treated the same.
 This can also be said for other debt obligations; if you have credit card debt you want to have eliminated, you can’t file with just the one or two accounts you want to have discharged.

-What if you intend to incur more medical bills?
-Discuss options with your attorney.
+Discuss options with a bankruptcy attorney.
 Depending on your situation, you may be recommended to wait to file your case once medical treatment has been completed.
 Remember, when you file medical debt that exists at the time of your filing it is eligible for discharge.
 This includes medical debt incurred before you filed your petition.